plume-lib/merging/README.md

 ## Features

-* [Adjacent lines](README-adjacent-lines.md): This resolves conflicts when the two edits only affect different lines.
+* [Adjacent lines](README-adjacent-lines.md): This resolves conflicts when the two edits affect different lines that are adjacent.
 By default, git considers edits to different, adjacent lines to be a conflict.

 * [Java annotations](README-java-annotations.md):  This resolves conflicts in favor of retaining a Java annotation, when the only textual difference is in